 In Saskatoon Octobre 2004, I met with an Egyptian woman, Amira, who's a visual artist as well as a retired professor of art at the University of Saskatchewan.
 Her work called, 'The Veiling of Isis', was commissioned by the United Nations to celebrate the 50th anniversary of the Universal Declaration of Human Rights.

 Amira takes notes as she listens.
 I share that a legend-like vision was given to me during meditation.
 I ask her permission to portray this Egyptian Goddess legend as an explanation of the Earth Shift that occured 11,500 years ago & resulted in Earth's tilted axis.
 The wise Egyptian lady offers her blessings.

-In White Buffalo Calf Woman's Sun Dance, the living Cottonwood tree which is placed as an altar in the centre ultimately sacrifices itself as an aspect of this ceremony of renewal for all life.
+In her Sun Dance ceremony, the living Cottonwood tree which is placed as an altar in the centre ultimately sacrifices itself as an aspect of this ceremony of renewal for all life.

 Lakota legend describes Buffalo Calf Woman as very beautiful to look at.
 She wore an exquisite dress with sacred quill designs.
 Romance was brought to a deeper level when she gifted them the sacred pipe & it's symbolic teachings of marriage regarding the sacred balance of the masculine & feminine.
 The pipe of peace used for ritual prayer implies harmony, which is an enhanced version of beauty.

 All of her 7 ceremonies include songs.
 Music in the form of special sacred songs accompanied by drumming are a vital aspect of her 7 sacred ceremonies.
 Today, drumming is included in most sacred ceremonies being performed all around the world!